Koala habitat maps for South East Queensland

 Landholders can submit requests to make, amend or revoke a koala habitat area determination.
 See map amendment requests for more information.

-The new habitat mapping will play an important part in protecting our koalas.
+The koala habitat mapping plays an important part in protecting our koalas.
 The mapping uses best practice habitat modelling combined with world-leading regional ecosystem and high value regrowth mapping.
 This allows us to focus conservation efforts where we will have the biggest impact.

 - Koala priority areas are large, connected areas that focus habitat protection, habitat restoration and threat mitigation to areas that have the highest likelihood of safeguarding koala populations in SEQ.
-Clearing of core and locally refined koala habitat areas within koala priority areas is prohibited, subject to certain exemptions.
+Under the koala conservation planning protections, clearing of core and locally refined koala habitat areas within koala priority areas is prohibited, subject to certain exemptions.

-- Core koala habitat areas represent the best quality koala habitat areas, based on modelling of biophysical measures including climate, suitable vegetation for both food and shelter, and koala sighting records.
+- Core koala habitat areas represent the best quality koala habitat areas, based on modelling of biophysical measures including climate, suitable vegetation for both food and shelter, and koala sightings.

 - Koala habitat restoration areas identify land that could be restored and established as koala habitat areas.
 These areas feature low threats or constraints, and high conservation opportunities.